-- 2.1.
+2.1.
 The event will operate on a 5 year licence with a yearly review on performance.
 Should the supplier not carry out the contract as per the agreement the Council will terminate the contract.
-The Council will do this no later than 1st March each year for the following year. - 2.2.
-The Supplier will be given 47 operating days each year falling in November, December and January.
-Set up of the event will not be permitted prior Remembrance Sunday on each year within the Town Centre location. - 2.3.
+The Council will do this no later than 1st March each year for the following year.

+- 2.2.
+The Supplier will be given 47 operating days each year falling in November, December and January. - 2.3.
 Maximum operating times for the commercial offers will be 10:00 hours until 23:00 hours and minimum operation times will be 10:00 hours until 20:00 hours.
 The event must be in operation 7 days a week for the duration of the licence. - 2.4.
 The Supplier will be granted 5 days for set up and 2 days for breakdown each year.
 Vehicle movement will be strictly limited to before 10:00 hours and after 18:00 hours each set up / breakdown day.
 The must be no vehicle movement outside of this time.
 During event days vehicle movement will be restricted between 10:00 hours and 22:30 hours. - 2.5.
-The Supplier is responsible for the reinstatement of the site to include any damage to the grass.
-A deposit of £15,000 will be required in advance of the event.
-This will be refunded once break down has been completed less any cost of reinstating the site. - 2.6.
+The Supplier is responsible for the reinstatement of the site to include any damage to the ground and Pier Approach.
+A deposit of £2,000 will be required in advance of the event.
+This will be refunded once break down has been completed less any cost of reinstating the site including the grass area in the Lower Gardens. - 2.6.
 Storage should be built into the designs by the operator, additional storage facilities are not available onsite. - 2.7.
 Large vehicles will be required to use the coach park at Queens Road car park, Bournemouth for any parking (car park charges apply), as there is no provision for parking within the event site. - 2.8.
-Appropriate protective matting must be used for any structures being placed on the grass areas.
+Protective matting must be used for any structures being placed on the grass areas.
 Details of this matting must be provided to the Council prior to installation for approval. - 2.9.
-Planning permission will be required for any attraction with a significant structure.
-The Supplier will be responsible for the planning application liaising with the appropriate Council Officers in the submission of the application to the planning authority.
+Pinning into the ground is not permitted. - 2.10.
+No fly-posting is allowed throughout the town.